neoforged/.github/primers/26.2/index.md

     .build();
 ```

-Note that all `BindGroupLayout`s added to a `RenderPipeline` must not contain any duplicate entries (e.g. two shaders named `Sampler0`, two uniforms named `Globals`), or an error will be thrown during the shader compilation process.
+Note that all `BindGroupLayout`s added to a `RenderPipeline` must not contain any duplicate entries (e.g. two shaders named `Sampler0`, two uniforms named `Globals`) and by extension the same `BindGroupLayout` multiple times, or an error will be thrown during the shader compilation process.

 ### Render Areas